 Though this service does cost money, it can often be less expensive than handling musical instrument disposal yourself.
 Not to mention the time and stress that you’ll save yourself.

 In a perfect world, the person purchasing your instrument would pick it up.
 Unfortunately, that doesn’t happen often and getting rid of things we don’t need anymore costs a little money.

 Wish your old harp would just disappear?BOOK ONLINE ❯

 How to Recycle Your Old Musical Instruments

-Finally, if your old musical instruments are too damaged to be of any use to anyone, you may just need to have them recycled.
+Now, if your old musical instruments are too damaged to be used by anyone, you may need to have them recycled.

-Most instruments can be taken to your local recycling facility, especially those made primarily of wood or metal.
+Most instruments, especially those made primarily of wood or metal, can be taken to your local recycling facility.
 Even metal instrument strings such as the ones from a guitar or piano can be scrapped.

 There are tons of ideas for these sorts of upcycled art pieces and furniture using an old or unwanted guitar or trumpet or whatever other instruments you have laying around.